DoSomething/bertly/README.md

 Default output format [None]: text
 ```

 Then, run either `npm run deploy:dev` or `npm run deploy:prod` to deploy!
+(For more power, you can also install the [Serverless CLI](https://serverless.com/framework/docs/getting-started/) globally on your machine and run commands with `serverless` or `sls`).

 **NOTE:** Until [#21](https://github.com/DoSomething/bertly/issues/21) is addressed, you'll need to make a small change to `serverless.yml` to deploy to prod: